-Superconducting quantum circuits are between most promising solid state candidates as building elements for quantum computers due to their ultra-low dissipation, inherent to superconductors.
+Superconducting quantum circuits are among the most promising solid state candidates as building elements for quantum computers due to their ultra-low dissipation, inherent to superconductors.

 In general, superconducting quantum devices have unique properties like magnetic field resolution, coherence, scalability, and implementation.
 They are well suited for applications ranging from basic research over to applied disciplines like material characterization, medical imaging to quantum computers.
 Superconducting qubits fulfill the DiVincenzo criteria for a scalable quantum computer.
 Using integrated-circuit processing techniques such as used for digital and rapid single flux quantum (RSFQ) circuits, complex micron-sized quantum circuits can be scaled up to a large number of qubits.

 In ten years, impressive progress has been made to address, control, readout, and scale superconducting qubits, resulting, for example, in the proof of the violation of Bell's inequality, measurements of three qubit entanglement, quantum non-demolition readout, creation of arbitrary photon states, and circuit quantum electrodynamics in strong and ultra-strong coupling regimes.